Antonio Cipriano

-Antonio Cipriano (born May 13, 2000) is an Italian American actor and singer.
-He made his Broadway debut in 2019 playing Phoenix in the musical Jagged Little Pill, a role he originated at the American Repertory Theater.
-On screen, he has made appearances in television series such as City on a Hill, The Sex Lives of College Girls, and the Disney+ series National Treasure: Edge of History.
+Antonio Cipriano (born May 13, 2000) is an American actor and singer.
+He made his Broadway debut in 2019 playing Phoenix in the musical Jagged Little Pill.
+On screen, he has made appearances in television series such as Pretty Little Liars: Original Sin on Max, Harlan Coben's Shelter on Prime Video, and the Disney+ series National Treasure: Edge of History.

 Early life and education

 Antonio Cipriano was raised in Grosse Pointe, Michigan, in Metro Detroit.
 There, he attended University Liggett School from which he graduated in 2018.
 He was involved in numerous local and school theatre productions and was a member of the Michigan Opera Theatre Children's Chorus.

 Career

-Cipriano's career began as a high schooler.
-He first found acclaim as the winner of the Sutton Foster Ovation Awards for Best Actor in May 2017 for his performance as Mickey McKee in Hello!
-My Baby; the award recognizes "outstanding achievement in individual artistry, vocal, dance and acting performances for a male lead in a high school musical theatre production."
-As a result, he represented Michigan at the 2017 National High School Musical Theater Awards (also known as the Jimmy Awards) and placed in the top four finalists out of the thirty-six male competitors.